Palais Theatre returning to its original glory

 The front dome in the auditorium is made of plaster and horsehair backed by tin which helps produce the outstanding acoustics.
 Using a new technique, 70 years of nicotine and tar stains have been cleaned from the dome which, along with the acoustic foam used to fill in the dome behind the new bar, further improves the sound quality.

-Has it been a while since you visited the Palais?
-You will immediately notice the difference in the foyers.
 On the ground floor, there is a new candy bar selling sandwiches and snacks, and a dedicated coffee stall for those cold winter nights.
 Upstairs is a new permanent full-sized bar area with tap beer that makes it quicker and easier to get drinks before the show and at interval.
 There is a new enclosed ‘Winter Garden’ balcony area with stunning views of Luna Park that dazzle when lit up at night.

 Other future plans include installation of air-conditioning and an upgrade of all toilet facilities.